futurehomeno/fimp-api/technology-adapter-api.md

 ## Certification Test

 Supported by zigbee-ad.
-When `cmd.cert_test.start` is received, the transiever starts sending `cmd.binary.set` to the device which node id and endpoint are provided in the payload every 50ms.
-When `cmd.cert_test.stop` is received the test is stopped.
+When `cmd.cert_test.start` is received, the transceiver starts sending `cmd.binary.set` to the device which node id and endpoint are provided in the payload every 50 ms. When `cmd.cert_test.stop` is received the test is stopped.

 __Topic__